CTYAODN

 SACT

-Systemic Anti-Cancer Therapy.
-A term used to encompass all drug treatments used to treat or control cancer.
+Systemic Anti-Cancer Therapy is a term that encompasses all drug treatments used to treat or control cancer, including approaches such as chemotherapy, immunotherapy, and adjuvant therapy.

 Stem Cell

-Unique cells with the ability to develop into various specialised cell types, playing a crucial role in tissue repair and regeneration, and are broadly classified into embryonic and adult stem cells.
+Unique cells with the ability to develop into various specialised cell types play a crucial role in tissue repair and regeneration.
+These cells, which can be utilized in adjuvant therapy alongside chemotherapy and immunotherapy, are broadly classified into embryonic and adult stem cells.

 Stem cell transplant or bone marrow transplant

-Stem cells are collected from the bloodstream or bone marrow; either from your bloodstream or bone marrow or a donor's.
-Before the transplant, you will have conditioning treatment which is usually chemotherapy but might include radiotherapy and target cancer drugs.
-The conditioning treatment kills cancer cells but also stem cells.
-After the treatment, stem cells are infused through a drip into your bloodstream.
+Stem cells are collected from the bloodstream or bone marrow, either from your own bloodstream or bone marrow or from a donor.
+Before the transplant, you will undergo conditioning treatment, which typically involves chemotherapy but may also include adjuvant therapy such as radiotherapy and targeted cancer drugs.
+This conditioning treatment aims to kill cancer cells, but it also affects stem cells.
+After the treatment is complete, stem cells are infused through a drip into your bloodstream, which may be complemented by immunotherapy to enhance recovery.

 Subcutaneous administration